Skip to main content

 Potency: What to Know

+The potency of THC in cannabis is often shown as a percentage of THC by weight (or by volume of an oil).
 Some strains can have an average as high as 30% THC.
 Other cannabis products, such as concentrates, oils, and edibles, can have 60% or more.
 Regular use of high-potency cannabis is linked with potentially dangerous effects such as increased risk of addiction and psychosis.

 Effects of Overconsumption